-- i.
-Cash and cash equivalents;
+- (i) Cash and cash equivalents;

-- ii.
-Trade and other receivables (including WIPS);
+- (ii) Trade and other receivables (including WIPS);

-- iii.
-Trade and other payables;
+- (iii) Trade and other payables;

-- iv.
-Interest-bearing liabilities, including bank loans and leases;
+- (iv) Interest-bearing liabilities, including bank loans and leases;

-- v.
-Available-for-sale investments;
+- (v) Available-for-sale investments;

-- vi.
-Royalty receivable;
+- (vi) Royalty receivable;

-- vii.
-Non-contingent royalty receivable;
+- (vii) Non-contingent royalty receivable;

-- viii.
-Non-contingent royalty payable;
+- (viii) Non-contingent royalty payable;

-- ix.
-Derivative financial instruments; and
+- (ix) Derivative financial instruments; and

-- x.
-Interest-bearing loan from associate.
+- (x) Interest-bearing loan from associate.

-31 DECEMBER 2020 \$M 31 DECEMBER 2019 \$M
+31 December 2020 \$M 31 December 2019 \$M

-Financial assets
+Financial assets · ·

 Cash, loans and receivables - amortised cost

-Cash and cash equivalents 637 962
+Cash and cash equivalents 63 7 962

-Trade and other receivables 565 735
+Trade and other receivables 569 5 735

 Non-contingent royalty receivable 4 8

 Interest bearing loan to associates - 901

 Assets at fair value through profit and loss

-Royalty receivable 217 226
+Royalty receivable 21 7 226

-1,423 2,832

-Financial liabilities
+• • 1,42 3 2,832

-Amortised cost
+Financial liabilities Amortised cost

-Trade and other payables 671 806
+Trade and other payables 67 1 806

-Interest-bearing liabilities 4,205 3,498
+Interest-bearing liabilities 4,20 -

-Non-contingent royalty payable 13 27
+Non-contingent royalty payable 1: ,

-4,889 4,331
+3 , , , , 4,889 9 4,331

-carried out by the Group Audit and Risk Management department along with the Group Treasury department.
+The Board of Directors has overall responsibility for determining risk management objectives and policies and risk management is carried out by the Group Audit and Risk Management department along with the Group Treasury department.
 The Board provides written principles for overall risk management, as well as policies covering specific areas such as the use of derivative financial instruments to mitigate foreign exchange risk.
 These derivative instruments create an obligation or right that effectively transfers one or more of the risks associated with an underlying financial instrument, asset or obligation.